CIDgravity/cidg-docs/content/en/nextcloud-users/filecoin/installation/index.md

 toc: true
 ---

-## 1. Create Your CIDGravity Account
+## 1. Create Your CIDgravity Account

 ### 1.1 Open the Registration Page